dictate-button/dictate-button/README.md

 If you need more control over when and how the dictate buttons are injected, you can use the library functions directly:

+Tip: You can also import from subpaths (e.g., 'dictate-button/libs/injectDictateButton') for smaller bundles, if your bundler resolves package subpath exports.

 ```js
 import { injectDictateButton, injectDictateButtonOnLoad } from 'dictate-button/libs'